The Impact of Technology on Advertising and Social Media

 Tree Fitty

 Thanks Yomi, thanks The Word Diet.
-So much to discuss on this one! #technology #advertising and #socialmedia - a year ago
+So much to discuss on this one! #technology #advertising and #socialmedia - 2 years ago

 • A